microsoft/FluidFramework/docs/content/docs/data-structures/overview.md

 Below we've enumerated the data structures and described when they may be most useful.

-## Simple Data Object
+## Simple data object

 Use the [SharedCell]({{< relref "/docs/apis/cell/sharedcell.md" >}}) DDS when you simply need to wrap a data object, whether it is a number, string, or any other data type.
 You can also use a complex data type, such as an array or JavaScript object, in a SharedCell, but the value of a SharedCell can be changed only whole-for-whole; so this is not an appropriate choice if the application's clients will be changing subparts of the value, such as specific properties of an object or specific items in an array.
 In the latter scenarios, consider separating the data items with one of the key-value DDSes.

 This DDS is optimistic and uses a last-writer-wins merge policy, which means that every change is accepted and all clients ultimately get the value set by the most recent change made on any client.

-## Key-value Data
+## Key-value data

 These DDSes are used for storing key-value data.
 They are optimistic and use a last-writer-wins merge policy.
-Although, the value of a pair can be a complex object, the value of any given pair can only be changed whole-for-whole.
+Although the value of a pair can be a complex object, the value of any given pair can only be changed whole-for-whole.

 * [SharedMap]({{< relref "/docs/apis/map/sharedmap.md" >}}) -- a basic key-value data structure.
 * [SharedDirectory]({{< relref "/docs/apis/map/shareddirectory.md" >}}) –- a SharedMap with hierarchical paths instead of